History of Florida Speakers Association

 “It was the beginning of something great and we knew it.”

-Carson Research Center
+-Dr. Gayle Carson, Carson Research Center

-History of the National Speakers Association
+History of The National Speakers Association

 In 1972, Cavett Robert, CSP, CPAE, envisioned a forum where speakers could convene to improve their presentation skills, increase their business, and exchange ideas and share experiences with their peers.
 He felt that everyone involved in the speaking profession would benefit from growing the number and quality of professional speakers, which he referred to as “making a bigger pie.”
 His vision became a reality in 1973 when the National Speakers Association was born.
 From 100 members in 1974 to thousands today, the National Speakers Association has become the premier organization for speaking professionals.